josh-works/git_practice/readme.md

 Probably some sort of error. turns out you need a `-b` flag when making a new branch.

 try `git checkout -b holy_snaps_its_a_branch`.
 (Whoever reads this first - interrupt me and ask me about tab autocomplete for branches.
-Yeah, you. reading this right now.)
+Yeah, you. reading this right now... then go read [this](https://github.com/bobthecow/git-flow-completion/wiki/Install-Bash-git-completion)

 run `git branch` again.
 Two branches, right? cool.